rdans/rdans.github.io/medicalimaging.md

  - Week 5: Research and start writing Introduction or Review of state-of-the-art.
  - Week 6: More deep research on medical imaging on Cancer Detection.
  - Week 7: Gather datasets for preprocessing image from [here](https://www.kaggle.com/c/data-science-bowl-2017/data)
  - Week 8: Preprocess and Building a Convolutional Neural Network.
  - Week 9: Building a Convolutional Neural Network (Cont.) and testing data.
  - Week 10: Report and Poster time.

+## Code
+See code for preprocessing image [here](http://reinaldodaniswara.com/preprocessing.html) See code for building, training, testing 3D CNN [here](http://reinaldodaniswara.com/cnn.html)